 Today is the most exciting time in the history of the university.
 We see an historic opportunity to insure that the La Verne legacy of academic excellence continues as our students go out into the world and make a difference.

 On behalf of the faculty and staff, I am pleased to invite you to join us in our ongoing tradition of excellence and service in higher education.

-Stephen Morgan, President University of La Verne
+Stephen Morgan, President

 TABLE OF CONTENTS